 Firstly the term is inadequate to capture the complex problem of disinformation, which involves content that is not actually or completely “fake” but fabricated information blended with facts, and practices that go well beyond anything resembling “news” to include some forms of automated accounts used for astroturfing, networks of fake followers, fabricated or manipulated videos, targeted advertising, organized trolling, visual memes, and much more. (….)

 Secondly, the term ‘fake news’ is not only inadequate, but also misleading, because it has been appropriated by some politicians and their supporters, who use the term to dismiss coverage that they find disagreeable, and has thus become a weapon with which powerful actors can interfere in circulation of information and attack and undermine independent news media.
 Research has shown that citizens often associate the term ‘fake news’ with partisan political debate and poor journalism broadly, rather than more pernicious and precisely defined forms of disinformation.

-Read more: see for some examples this article from the Guardian for an (incomplete) list of authoritarian leaders who, since the election of US President Trump, have started to use the term ‘fake news’ to discredit their critics.
+Read more: see for some examples this article from the Guardian for an (incomplete) list of authoritarian leaders who, since the election of US President Trump in 2016, have started to use the term ‘fake news’ to discredit their critics.